Bewitched: Sets and locations

 The 1959 Columbia Pictures film Gidget was filmed on location at a real house in Santa Monica (at 267 18th Street).
 The blueprint design of this house was later reversed and replicated as a house facade attached to an existing garage on the backlot of Columbia's Ranch.
 This was the house seen on Bewitched.
 The patio and living room sets seen in Columbia's Gidget Goes to Rome (1963) were soon adapted for the permanent Bewitched set for 1964.
 The interior of the Stephenses' house can be seen, substantially unaltered, in the Jerry Lewis film Hook, Line & Sinker (1969).
 The set was also used several times in the television series Gidget and I Dream of Jeannie, as well as the television film Brian's Song (1971).
-It was also used, as a setting for an opening tag sequence, for the final episode of the first season of another Screen Gems property, The Monkees and in an episode of The Fantastic Journey.
+It was also used, as a setting for an opening tag sequence, for the final episode of the first season of another Screen Gems property, The Monkees, and in an episode of The Fantastic Journey.
 The house served as Doctor Bellows' house on I Dream of Jeannie, and was seen in an episode of Home Improvement when Tim Taylor took Tool Time on location to the house of Vinnie's mother to repair a gas leak in the basement furnace (with a second gas leak at the kitchen stove, unbeknownst to Tim).
 The Stephens house was also featured in a Fruit of the Loom Christmas commercial and it was used as Clark Griswold's boyhood home in his old home movies in National Lampoon's Christmas Vacation.
 On Marvel Studios' 2021 limited series WandaVision, which pays homage to Bewitched in a number of episodes, the house's exterior serves throughout the series as the home of neighbor Agatha Harkness, while the interior set briefly appears in one episode as the ever-evolving home of the titular characters, Wanda and Vision.

 On the Columbia studio backlot, the Kravitzes' house was actually down the street from the Stephenses' house exterior.
 Both houses' exterior doors opened to an unfinished 18 by 15 ft entry, as the interiors were shot on studio sound stages elsewhere.
-A "front porch" set, replicating the porch of the backlot house was created as well.
+A "front porch" set, replicating the porch of the backlot house was created, as well.
 From 1964 through 1966, the Kravitzes' house was the same as used for The Donna Reed Show.
-Beginning with season 3 color episodes in 1966, the Kravitz house sets were the same as what would (years later) be featured as The Partridge Family house.
+Beginning with third-season color episodes in 1966, the Kravitz house sets were the same as what would (years later) be featured as The Partridge Family house.

-Production and filming for Bewitched was based in Los Angeles and, although the setting is assumed to be New York, several episodes feature wide-angle exterior views of the Stephenses' neighborhood showing a California landscape with mountains in the distance.
-Another example of questionable continuity regarding the location can be seen in Season 6, Episode 6: Darrin's parents drive home after visiting the new baby, passing several large palm trees lining the street.
+Production and filming for Bewitched was based in Los Angeles, and although the setting is assumed to be suburban New York, several episodes feature wide-angle exterior views of the Stephenses' neighborhood showing a California landscape with mountains in the distance.
+Another example of questionable continuity regarding the location can be seen in season six, episode six: Darrin's parents drive home after visiting the new baby, passing several large palm trees lining the street.